The Last Border

 The Last Border (The Last Border – viimeisellä rajalla) is a 1993 Finnish post-apocalyptic film directed, written, and produced by Mika Kaurismäki, starring Jolyon Baker, Jürgen Prochnow, Fanny Bastien and Kari Väänänen.
-The film takes place in the near future for 2009, when pollution from the entire planet has forced people to move to the Arctic Circle, being the only viable territories.
+The film takes place in the near future for 2009, when global pollution has forced people to move to the Arctic Circle, being the only viable territory.

-The film was released at the 1993 Toronto International Film Festival.
+The film was premiered at the 1993 Toronto International Film Festival.